History of Judicial Marshals in Maine

 In 2006, entry screening became to be a priority in Maine courthouses, and with the support of the Legislature more full time deputy judicial marshal positions were added.

-Currently, the Office of Judicial Marshals staff provides security in thirteen of Maine's sixteen counties.
-The other three, Kennebec, Lincoln, and Somerset have security provided through a contractual agreement with the respective sheriff.
+Currently, the Office of Judicial Marshals staff provides security in fourteen of Maine's sixteen counties.
+The other two, Lincoln and Somerset, have security provided through a contractual agreement with the respective sheriff.

 Safety and security in Maine courts has improved by increasing personnel, raising the awareness of our colleagues, introducing more effective training strategies, and by technological advancements which are evident in Maine's newer courthouses.

-There are currently plans to introduce specialized teams of deputy judicial marshals for specific assignments within the Judicial Branch as well as other exciting opportunities for deputy judicial marshals employed by The Office of Judicial Marshals.
+The Office of Judicial Marshals is currently introducing specialized teams of deputy judicial marshals for specific assignments within the Judicial Branch as well as other exciting opportunities for deputy judicial marshals employed by The Office of Judicial Marshals.
 The future is bright for the Office of Judicial Marshals.